 Strictly speaking, implants can't be rejected because they contain no living cells or genetically coded material.
 The titanium of which they are made is completely biocompatible, and allergies are extremely rare.
 But an implant can fail to integrate with the jawbone if an infection develops in the absence of good oral hygiene, or if it is subjected to biting forces too soon.
 However, this is rare; implants regularly achieve success rates in excess of 95%.

 Should orthodontics be helpful, there are several types.
 We’ll suggest the best orthodontic plan for your personal needs.

 Mini implants are implants with a smaller diameter than the traditional implants we are used to.
 “The diameter of the average mini implant is between 1.8 mm and 3 mm and was previously recommended for those who didn’t have enough bone or gum tissue to support traditional implants”, according to Authority Dental Labs.

-Dr. Corey Jensen and Dr. Brett Moore can help you compare implants with bridges and dentures in terms of cost, comfort, and durability.
+Dr. Corey Jensen, Dr. Jennifer Bertrand, and Dr. Brett Moore can help you compare implants with bridges and dentures in terms of cost, comfort, and durability.
 We’ll ensure that together we arrive at the best plan for your dental care.
 We are passionate to see that your dental investments pay off in the long run.